lpenguin/harlowe/README.md

  * Reordered the precedence of `contains` - it should now be higher than `is`, so that e.g. `(print: "ABC" contains "A" is true)` should now work as expected.
  * A few variable names in TwineScript are now controlled by the game engine, and are read-only.
 These are `$Passages`, `$Design`, and `$Saves`.
 See below for explanations as to what purpose these now serve.
  * Now, giving a datamap to `(print:)` will cause that macro to print out the datamap in a rough HTML `<table>` structure, showing each key and value.
 This is a superior alternative to just printing "[object Object]".
+ * Now, variables and barename properties must have one non-numeral in their name.
+This means that, for instance, `$100` is no longer regarded as a valid variable name.
+ * Debug Mode: now, macros show their full call (e.g. `(if: $a > 1)` rather than just `if`), and the verbatim syntax/hooks show their brackets at their start and end.

 ####New Features